Oley Larsen: Personal life

 Larsen received a Bachelor of Science in Vocational Education from Valley City State University and a Masters of Science in Educational Leadership from North Dakota State University.
 He was a teacher of Automotive Technology at a local high school.

-Currently, he is self-employed at Oley Larsen 4 Insurance Agency LLC specializing in health insurance, Medicare supplements, Marketplace, and Allstate supplemental benefits.
-He also continues in the Diesel Technology field for a local sanitation company.
+Currently, he is self-employed at Oley Larsen 4 Insurance Agency LLC specializing in health insurance and benefits.
+He also continues in the diesel technology field for a local sanitation company.

 He is married to Elizabeth Larsen, and they have two children.
 They live in Minot, North Dakota.